-b.
-Do you have a third-party certification that confirms you are an Indigenous business?
+If yes, do you have third-party certification that confirms you are an Indigenous business?

 Third-party certification that verifies that the business is at least 51 per cent owned, managed, and controlled by one or more Indigenous Rightsholders, which refers to individuals from the Red River Métis Nation, First Nations, and Inuit Rightsholders.